 Error handling in LabVIEW follows the dataflow model.
 Just as data values flow through a VI, so can error information.
 Wire the error information from the beginning of the VI to the end.
 Include an error handler VI at the end of the VI to determine if the VI ran without errors.
 Use the error in and error out clusters in each VI you use or build to pass the error information through the VI.
 The error clusters are flow-through parameters.

 As the VI runs, LabVIEW tests for errors at each execution node.
 If LabVIEW does not find any errors, the node executes normally.
 If LabVIEW detects an error, the node passes the error to the next node without executing that part of the code.
 The next node does the same thing, and so on.
 At the end of the execution flow, LabVIEW reports the error.

 The error in and error out clusters include the following components of information:

 Some VIs, functions, and structures that accept Boolean data also recognize an error cluster.
-For example, you can wire an error cluster to the Boolean inputs of the Select, Quit LabVIEW, or Stop functions.
-If an error occurs, the error cluster passes a TRUE value to the function.
+For example, you can wire an error cluster to a Boolean function or to the Boolean inputs of the Select, Quit LabVIEW, or Stop functions to handle errors using logical operations.